ccsyd/CC_SYD_02_OculusRift/notes.md

 - First we connect the camera
 - `oculusRift.setup()` takes care of connecting to the SDK, initialising the hardware with default capabilities, and generating its internal framebuffer which you will be rendering to.
-- `oculusRift.fullscreenOnRift();` is a helper function, which when in extended mode, tries to find the rift display and position the OF window on it, filling the screen (OS X only at the moment).
+- `oculusRift.fullscreenOnRift()` is a helper function, which when in extended mode, tries to find the rift display and position the OF window on it, filling the screen (OS X only at the moment).

 ````
 oculusRift.baseCamera = &cam;